apache/hudi/website/docs/docker_demo.md

 ## Testing Hudi in Local Docker environment

-You can bring up a hadoop docker environment containing Hadoop, Hive and Spark services with support for hudi.
+You can bring up a Hadoop Docker environment containing Hadoop, Hive and Spark services with support for Hudi.
 ```java
 $ mvn pre-integration-test -DskipTests
 ```
-The above command builds docker images for all the services with current Hudi source installed at /var/hoodie/ws and also brings up the services using a compose file.
-We currently use Hadoop (v2.8.4), Hive (v2.3.3) and Spark (v2.4.4) in docker images.
+The above command builds Docker images for all the services with current Hudi source installed at /var/hoodie/ws and also brings up the services using a compose file.
+We currently use Hadoop (v2.8.4), Hive (v2.3.3) and Spark (v2.4.4) in Docker images.

 To bring down the containers
 ```java